jorgschonau/jorgschonau.github.io/sentiments.md

 # Sentiment Analysis

-For my final project at [Ubiqum Code Academy](https://goo.gl/aEmoTQ) I analysed a number of classic literature books, namely:
+For my final project at [Ubiqum Code Academy](https://www.ubiqum.com/courses/data-analyst-big-data-berlin/) I analysed a number of classic literature books with the aim of visualizing the content, or rather the sentiments (or the mood/ feelings if you will) associated with the text.
+The books I used for this analysis:

 - [1984 by George Orwell](https://en.wikipedia.org/wiki/Nineteen_Eighty-Four)
 - [Crime and Punishment by Fyodor Dostoevsky](https://en.wikipedia.org/wiki/Crime_and_Punishment)
 - [Charlie and the Chocolate Factory by Roald Dahl](https://en.wikipedia.org/wiki/Charlie_and_the_Chocolate_Factory)
 - [Hitchhiker's Guide to the Galaxy by Douglas Adams](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy)

+I choose two books with a rather upbeat vibe and two books on the rather sombre end of the spectrum (as you probably can already tell by titles).
+Mainly because I wanted to see how sentiment packages score the content of each book.

-You'll find a number of visualisations based on the output data under the link further below.
+You'll find a number of visualisations based on the output data under the links further below.

 ## The Project